CarlosLeyvaAyala/xEdit-Scripts/DM_RenameUtils/help/FormatTags.md

 If you find some inconsistent names like those while renaming your mods, you can add them to `_Clean_Weapon.txt` so your weapons are properly renamed.

+***THIS IS NOT AN ALPHABETICALLY SORTED LIST***.
+If you sort it, you can get unexpected results.

+Words in this list will be removed by their order of appearance.
+In general, try to add longer words first and shorter words later (notice `Axe` location compared to `Battle Axe` and `War Axe`).

 ## WeaponMagical

 Master ESP tags: